andres-prz99/Regular-Evolution-Algebras/README.md

 \end{pmatrix}
 $$

+Note that, in the $3$-dimensional case, the previous functions allow us to compute all the possible proper subalgebras.

 ### SageMath Script Execution

 You can define this matrix and run both algorithms sequentially in your SageMath session: